yanard18/yanard18.github.io/_posts/2025-07-31-process-hollowing.md

 And we will talk about `Rip` later.

-> [!CAUTION] I found that `Rdx` register holds the `PEB` struct for us, but I seen that many examples used different registers.
+> I found that `Rdx` register holds the `PEB` struct for us, but I seen that many examples used different registers.
 I.e., for 32-bit systems it's the `Ebx` register with `0x08` offset (8 bytes) that points the **base address**.
 So do your research to find which register you are working with.